chiao45/ams562-notes/intro/why_cpp.rst

 and, potentially, can also improve the algorithm design.
 Let's say, you probably has already learned how to do matrix multiplications in your college linear algebra classes.
-Then, when your instructors asked you to implement this as homework assignment in `MATLAB`_, this is probably what you do was
+Then, when your instructors asked you to implement this as homework assignment in `MATLAB`_, what you did is probably something like the following

 .. code-block:: matlab